Steve Wright (DJ): Steve Wright in the Afternoon

 Wright moved to daytime radio with Steve Wright in the Afternoon in 1981, later introducing the zoo format to the UK.

 The first run of Steve Wright in the Afternoon was from 1981 to 1993 on BBC Radio 1.
 The show had a cast of telephone characters created and performed by Gavin McCoy, Peter Dickson, Richard Easter and Phil Cornwell.
 Like his mentor, Kenny Everett, Wright went out of his way to be irreverent, including stories taken from the Weekly World News.
 The success led to a hit single, I'll Be Back, released under the name Arnee and the Terminaters.
 In later years, the style changed, dumping most of the characters and instead having a "zoo" format with spoof guests and comedy sketches.
 A "posse" of producers and radio staff joined in.
 Another regular character was "Mr Angry from Purley".

-In 1984 Wright took over a Sunday morning show entitled Steve Wright on Sunday, which meant he presented weekday afternoons Mondays to Thursdays, with Mark Page and Paul Jordan presenting Friday afternoon's show.
-In 1986 his Sunday morning show ended, and he returned to five afternoons a week.
+In October 1983, Wright took over a Sunday morning show entitled Steve Wright on Sunday, which meant he presented weekday afternoons from Mondays to Thursdays, with Gary Davies being the first to take over Friday afternoon's show, until he moved to the lunchtime programme in March 1984.
+He was then replaced by Adrian John until September of that year, when Mark Page took over for almost a year, until Paul Jordan replaced him until May 1986, when Wright's Sunday morning show ended, leading to him returning to five afternoons a week.

 The Smiths' 1986 hit single "Panic" was inspired by Wright playing "I'm Your Man" by Wham! following a news bulletin about the Chernobyl nuclear disaster.
 Johnny Marr and Morrissey were listening and were disturbed by the contrast in tone.
 The song's lyrics about the event finished; "Hang the DJ" and this slogan appeared on a promotional T-shirt above a picture of Wright.
 The DJ took it well and bought one of the T-shirts.

 Radio 1 Breakfast

-Wright and his Posse moved to The Radio 1 Breakfast Show in 1994.
-He resigned from the Breakfast Show in 1995 due to differences with the BBC Radio 1 management and a fall in ratings.
+In 1994, Wright and his Posse moved to the Radio 1 breakfast show, which was renamed Steve Wright in the Morning.
+He resigned from the breakfast show in 1995 due to differences with the BBC Radio 1 management and a fall in ratings.
 This coincided with many of the more established DJs leaving, or being sacked, around this time.